JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

 So far, we have dealt with the basic management of packages: adding, updating, or removing packages.
 However, Julia's package manager offers significant advantages over traditional package managers by organizing dependencies into environments.
 Environments should be familiar to people who use Python.
 The difference between Python and Julia is that it is effortless to create and manage environments in Julia.
 Of course, some utilities simplify the work with environments in Python, such as the Conda package manager.
 However, in Julia, it is still more convenient, and the whole process of creating and managing environments can be done within Julia itself.

 You may have noticed the (`v1.5`) in the REPL prompt.
 It indicates that the active environment is `v1.5`.
-The active environment is the environment that will be modified by `Pkg` commands such as `add`, `rm` or `update`.A new environment can be set up using the `activate` keyword followed by the absolute or relative path
+The active environment is the environment that will be modified by `Pkg` commands such as `add`, `rm`, or `update`.
+A new environment can be set up using the `activate` keyword followed by the absolute or relative path.

 ```julia
 julia> mkdir("./tutorial") # create an empty folder tutorial